jonsamwell/flutter_gherkin/README.md

 - `StdoutReporter` - prints all messages from the test run to the console.
 - `ProgressReporter` - prints the result of each scenario and step to the console - colours the output.
+- `TestRunSummaryReporter` - prints the results and duration of the test run once the run has completed - colours the output.

 You can create your own custom reporter by inheriting from the base `Reporter` class and overriding the one or many of the methods to direct the output message.
 The `Reporter` defines the following methods that can be overridden.
 All methods must return a `Future<void>` and can be async.